miniufo/xinvert/paper.md

 # Usage

 `xinvert` is programmed in a functional style.
-Users only need to import the core function they are interested in and call it to get the inverted results (Table \autoref{table:1}).
+Users only need to import the core function they are interested in and call it to get the inverted results (\autoref{table:1}).
 Note that several keyward arguments need to be specified:

 - `dims`: Some `xarray.DataArray` has different dimension names like [`latitude`, `longitude`] or [`lat`, `lon`].
 One needs to specify the right dimension names;
 - `coords`: For Poisson Equation (\autoref{eq:1}), it can be inverted in the horizontal plane (`lat-lon`), or the vertical plane (`z-lat`).
 One need to specify coordinate-combination in `coords` in accordance to the dimension names.
 Note that `lat-lon` is for the horizontal plane on the spherical coordinate whereas `cartesian` is for the same plane on the Cartesian coordinate;